“If there is no flour, there is no Torah; if there is no Torah, there is no flour.”

 Annual pledged membership contributions and tuition fees cover only a portion of the actual cost of Temple Israel’s wide range of ritual, educational, and social activities.
-We depend on your support.
+Temple Israel depends on your support.

 To facilitate the act of Tzedakah (among the Jews, charitable giving, typically seen as a moral obligation) Temple Israel provides an on-line form to make giving easy.
 Simply choose the amount you want to give and for what purpose.
 If you wish to give to several funds, we will apportion your donation as you wish: evenly to multiple funds or you may type in a specific amount for each fund in the space provided.
 A list of funds is found below.
 Of course, you may include a dedication(s) for each fund.
 When making a donation “in honor” or “in memory” of someone, those honored will be promptly informed of your thoughtfulness.
 Donations “in honor” or “in memory” of someone are also acknowledged in our Temple newsletter, Temple Topics.
 We are happy to facilitate anonymous donations at your request.

 Once you have completed the on-line donation form, please click the “submit” button.
 Your wishes will immediately be sent to us and we will contact you regarding the preferred payment method (check or credit card), if there are questions.
 We accept MasterCard, Visa, and American Express.
 Thank you for supporting Temple Israel!

 If you are interested in supporting the community dinners, see the different ways you can sponsor in honor of a person, a LifeCycle, or in memory of a person.
 See below.

 - Temple Operating Fund – To support Temple Israel programs, Jewish education, social activities and operations